Quikert/Manrith/README.md

 + Running Haskell algorithm
 ```
 - Delete `build.txt > /dev/null 2>&1;` in `./main < tokens.txt > build.txt > /dev/null 2>&1;` init.sh if you want to see the creation live.

 ---

+## Detailed documentation
+- Documentation with minimal details of what Haskell does: [Haskell Manrith DOC](https://github.com/Quikert/Manrith/haskell/doc-hs.txt)
+- Documentation with minimal details of what C does: [C Manrith DOC](https://github.com/Quikert/Manrith/c/doc-c.txt)
+- Documentation with minimal details of what Init does: [Init/Shell Manrith DOC](https://github.com/Quikert/Manrith/doc.txt)

+---